-Figure 9 shows the potential energy and the density profiles at the same time step.
+Figure 8 shows the potential energy and the density profiles at the same time step.
 On the right, a small increase of the potential energy is observed, followed by a large decrease.
 The small increase is caused by a minor compression before the dissociation starts, as seen in the density profile.
 The large decrease that follows is caused by the energy release of the exothermic decomposition process.
-The average density after the reaction front is not significantly higher than the density before this front.
+The average density after the reaction front is only slightly larger than the density before this front.
+This is consistent with the small increase in the mass velocity (see Fig. 5).
+This phenomenon characterizes weak detonations.